Tencent/puerts/doc/unreal/en/automatic_binding_mode.md

 **Note: All functions must return one of the above types.
 If a function does not declare a return type, it is equivalent to returning `any` which is not supported.**

 ### Annotations
-Data annotations help to fine tune the translation between TypeScript and C++.
+Data annotations help to fine-tune the translation between TypeScript and C++.

-Since Unreal Engine has more descriptive types compared to TypeScript (i.e. `number` represent's the same logical ideas as `byte`, `int`, `float`, and `double`), is it nessesary that Puerts can appropriately translate the correct types into C++.
+Since Unreal Engine has more descriptive types compared to TypeScript (i.e. `number` represents the same logical ideas as `byte`, `int`, `float`, and `double`), is it necessary that Puerts can appropriately translate the correct types into C++.

 ``` typescript
 import * as UE from 'ue'